KhronosGroup/OpenXR-Tutorials/tutorial/introduction.rst

 	    be active at any given time.
 	* - Layers
 	  - API layers are optional components that augment an OpenXR system.
-A Layer might help with debugging, or filter infromation between the app and the Runtime.
+A Layer might help with debugging, or filter information between the app and the Runtime.
 API layers are enabled when the OpenXR Instance is created.
 	* - Instance
 	  - The Instance is an object that allows your app to communicate with a Runtime.
 You'll ask OpenXR to create an Instance